N19htw1n9/Baccarat-Client/README.md

 # Baccarat Client-Server Application: The Client

-_(Note: This application was designed using Java 8, Apache Maven, JavaFX 12, SceneBuilder, and JUnit 4)_
+_(Note: This application was designed using Java 8, Apache Maven, Java Sockets, JavaFX 12, SceneBuilder, and JUnit 4)_

 This program s